Mahavishnu Orchestra

 Mahavishnu Orchestra: Pioneers of Jazz Fusion

-The Mahavishnu Orchestra was a groundbreaking American band that defined the sound and intensity of jazz fusion in the 1970s.
-Formed by guitarist John McLaughlin, the group achieved critical and commercial success with their complex compositions and electrifying virtuosity, most notably through their landmark 1971 album The Inner Mounting Flame.
+The Mahavishnu Orchestra was a groundbreaking American band that defined the sound of jazz fusion in the 1970s.
+Formed by guitarist John McLaughlin, the group achieved critical and commercial success with their complex compositions and electrifying virtuosity, most notably with their 1971 debut The Inner Mounting Flame.

 Early career